 4. Vaginal Ring

 This small ring is inserted into the vagina, and it stops the sperm from reaching the egg by using estrogen and progestin.

-How to Stop: The NuvaRing can be removed after 21 days; one full cycle.
+How to Stop: The vaginal ring can be removed after 21 days; one full cycle.

-What will Happen after Stopping: The hormones in the NuvaRing may take a while to dissipate, and this will cause irregular periods.
-Regular ovulation will occur around 13 to 28 days after removing the ring, though, for some women, they do not get their period altogether for up to six months after stopping.
+What Will Happen After Stopping: The hormones in the vaginal ring may take a while to dissipate, and this will cause irregular periods.
+Regular ovulation will occur around 13 to 28 days after removing the ring, though, some women do not get their period altogether for up to six months after stopping.

 5. Birth Control Pills